This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 As oestrogen levels decline, skin becomes:

-Research consistently shows that oestrogen plays a key role in maintaining skin thickness, hydration and barrier function.
-When levels shift, the skin, including vulval tissue, can feel more fragile and easily irritated.
+Research shows that oestrogen plays a key role in maintaining skin hydration and barrier function.
+When levels shift, skin, including vulval tissue, can feel more fragile and easily irritated.

 That means fabrics that once felt fine can suddenly feel: